YZhouQ/data_2021_0930/README.md

 Please cite our following papers when using this data.

 ### Citation
 You are more than welcome to use the data for your research if it is useful.
-If you use the code, please cite the following papers:
+If you use the data, please cite the following papers:

     @article{zhou2022objectives,
       title={Objectives, challenges, and prospects of batch processes: Arising from injection molding applications},